Nigerian traders protest Ghanaian authorities’ refusal to open locked shops

 He said that the protest was to press the Ghanaian authorities to open shops owned by Nigerians living in Ghana, to enable them tackle economic challenges amid COVID-19.

-According to him, the shops owned by Nigerians under lock and key since past one year should be opened to enable the traders to return to normal businesses.
-He urged the Nigerian government to evacuate willing traders back to Nigeria.
+According to him, the shops owned by Nigerians under lock and key since past one year should be opened to enable the traders return to normal businesses, urging the Nigerian central overnment to evacuate them.

 “In fact, plans are on for him to move to institutions that are related to trade; I have known him for five years now and I know what he is able to do.